 If there is one thing that is certain, it’s that we will get through this.

-America—and especially the American people—will not go down so easily from this virus.
+America—and especially the American people—will not go down so easily.
+But we have to do this together.

 Together, we will come out stronger on the other side.
-I want to encourage you to love on each other through this.
+I want to encourage you to love each other through everything going on.

-Let go of any racism that our President is instilling in the country and help your fellow neighbors.
+Let go of any racism and help your fellow neighbors.
 Help the elderly.
 Keep each other safe.
 Put others before yourself.
 And stop any and all polarization from the political right or left.

 That is how we’re going to be stronger and more connected after we’re done with the pandemic, war, inflation, and all these other issues we’re experiencing right now.

 Every time we go through something that threatens to destroy our way of life, we always come out on the other side.

 We examine, we grieve, and we change, but we always come out on top.
 I have no doubt that the United States—and you personally— will be all the better after this.

 Keep your chin up.
 Stay encouraged.
 Have faith.
 And be grateful.

 And let me know if you need anything.
 Atypical Finance is here for you.